-You can install a standard faucet directly into pre-drilled holes in the sink or counter, but wall mounted faucets have to be installed more or less free hand (more on this in a moment).
+You can install a standard faucet directly into pre-drilled holes in the sink or counter, but wall mounted faucets don’t come with a pre-made guide.
 That means you need to have everything on hand – the faucet and plumbing, the sink, drywall, backsplash tile, and anything else that might impact the way the faucet sits in relation to the sink – to get the closest estimate possible before any installation happens.
-Perhaps the worst part, though, is that wall mounted faucets have to be installed in between two wall studs, and if the studs on the wall behind the sink in question don’t line up properly, they’ll have to be moved.
+Perhaps the worst part, though, is that wall mounted faucets have to be installed in between two wall studs.
+If the studs on the wall behind the sink in question don’t line up properly, you’ll need to move them.

 Probably the biggest complaint about wall mounted faucets in both the kitchen and the bathroom is that they can be much more prone to splashing.
-Deck mounted faucets are typically installed into pre-drilled holes, which means the faucet is always perfectly lined up with the drain.
-But balancing the right height, depth, and alignment is a lot more difficult with a wall mounted faucet, especially when it’s being used with an unusual or above-counter sink, or when it happens to have a waterfall-style flow.
-Install the sink just a little too far in any one direction and when it’s turned on the water will hit the curve of the sink at the wrong angle, causing it to splash and spatter.
+You typically install deck-mounted faucet into pre-drilled holes, so the faucet lines up with the drain every time.
+But striking the right balance of height, depth, and alignment is harder without those standard drillings.
+Unusual or above-counter sinks and waterfall-style faucets can make this even more complicated.
+If you install the sink just a little too far in any one direction, the water can strike the sink at an odd angle, causing it to splash and spatter.

 Installing a wall mounted faucet on an exterior wall (which may not be allowed in all areas – be sure to check your local code) presents its own unique set of issues.
 If you live in a colder climate, the plumbing is much more exposed to the elements and can be more susceptible to freezing.
-It’s important to take steps to ensure that all the hardware is properly insulated, and be aware of the risk – especially when very cold weather hits.
+It’s important to ensure that all the hardware is properly insulated, and be aware of the risk – especially when very cold weather hits.